16stelter/rmw_cyclonedds/README.md

 # ROS 2 RMW for Eclipse Cyclone DDS

+Modified version of the Ros2 Humble RMW CycloneDDS package.
+Refer to [this package](https://github.com/16stelter/ros-jazzy-humble-cyclonedds) for context and documentation.
+Original documentation kept below for reference.

 **Easy, fast, reliable, small [Eclipse Cyclone DDS](https://github.com/eclipse-cyclonedds/cyclonedds) middleware** for ROS 2.
 Make your **🐢 run like a 🚀** [Eclipse Cyclone DDS has great adopters](https://iot.eclipse.org/adopters/) and contributors in the ROS community and is an [Eclipse Foundation](https://www.eclipse.org) open source project of [Eclipse IoT](https://iot.eclipse.org) and [OpenADx](https://openadx.eclipse.org) (autonomous driving).

 This package lets [*ROS 2*](https://docs.ros.org/en/rolling/) use [*Eclipse Cyclone DDS*](https://github.com/eclipse-cyclonedds/cyclonedds) as the underlying DDS implementation.